-Protein is an essential component for building lean muscle, hand muscles, brain function, immune system function, and various bodily functions.
-That’s why some health experts research and recommend the consumption of animal protein rather than plant protein for optimal health.
+Protein is essential for building lean muscle, hand muscles, brain function, immune system function, and various bodily functions.
+That’s why some health experts research and recommend consuming animal protein rather than plant protein for optimal health.

 Proteins are used to grow, maintain and repair muscle tissue.
 When someone has a lot of protein, they develop stronger muscles versus burning fat to building more muscle.
 By increasing muscle mass, you build strength and fitness faster and easier!

 Why is protein important?